bey-dev/bey-examples/call-events-webhook/README.md

 # Beyond Presence Call Events Webhook

-Receive and process call events with Beyond Presence webhooks and Google Cloud Run functions.
+Receive and process call events with Beyond Presence webhooks and Google Cloud Run functions[^1].

+[^1]: Webhooks can also be implemented with any other cloud providers, e.g. AWS Lambda, or even hosted on-prem.

 ## Requirements